Skip to main content

 Termination Process Overview

 The following steps are performed for each workload replica.
-The shutdown process occurs simultaneously across all containers in a workload, with default configurations ensuring that in-flight requests complete and load balancers update before containers receive shutdown signals.
-Termination Grace Period: By default, spec.rolloutOptions.terminationGracePeriodSeconds is set to 90 seconds.
-This controls the total time available for the workload replica to shutdown gracefully before all containers receive a SIGKILL signal.
+The shutdown process occurs simultaneously across all containers in a workload, with default configurations giving in-flight requests time to complete and load balancers time to update before containers receive shutdown signals.
+Termination Grace Period By default, spec.rolloutOptions.terminationGracePeriodSeconds is set to 90 seconds.
+This controls the total time available for the workload replica to shut down gracefully before all containers receive a SIGKILL signal.

 1. Load Balancer Update